 The problem is that when people don’t have the money to be spending, this can make them feel even more stressed, and even more inclined to blow off steam at the mall.

-Unfortunately, in order to reach major savings goals, the number one thing that you need to do is cut back on expenditures.
+Unfortunately, to reach major savings goals, the number one thing that you need to do is cut back on expenditures.

 With household spending already sitting anywhere between USD$61,224 annually or USD$5,102 monthly, many people can’t afford anything but the necessities.